View Betsy DeCosmo's Obituary on citizensvoice.com and share memories

 Betsy was born Oct.
 23, 1934, to J. Otto and Esther Crum in Kittanning.
 She attended Kittanning High School, then West Chester State Teachers College, where she met her future husband, Jim DeCosmo.
 They married in 1956 and moved to Long Island, N.Y., to begin their teaching careers.
 In 1962, they moved to the Wyoming Valley where Jim became a professor at Wilkes College.
 Betsy was the legendary hostess of many large family gatherings held over the years at their homes in Trucksville, Wilkes-Barre and Wyoming.

-She began her career teaching elementary school and later worked at several retail businesses and served on the staff of the and the Association for the Blind, Wilkes-Barre.
+She began her career teaching elementary school and later worked at several retail businesses and served on the staff of the American Heart Association and the Association for the Blind, Wilkes-Barre.
 She also enjoyed giving piano lessons.

 Talented vocalists, Betsy and Jim sang together in choirs at Trucksville Methodist and Church of Christ Uniting, Kingston, as well as the Hazleton Oratorio Society and the Choral Association of College Misericordia.
 A fiercely independent woman with a kind heart, she "fought against the ordinary" all her life.
 She volunteered for multiple organizations in support of the arts, health, education and civic engagement and served on the board of the Wyoming Valley Art League with her good friend, Frank Kluk.
 She was an accomplished long-distance cyclist and enjoyed playing racquetball.